-The GED (General Education Development) program has been supporting adults with finishing their secondary educations for more than 75 years, and over the last decade, more than 50,000 Utah residents have obtained their GED diplomas.
+The GED (General Education Development) program has been supporting adults in finishing their secondary education for more than 75 years, and over the last decade, more than 50,000 Utah residents have obtained their GED diplomas.

 If you would like to get better pay, switch to a more promising career, or go to college, you will need your GED diploma.
 People holding a secondary degree (HS or GED diploma) will make an average of at least $9,600 more on a yearly basis compared to those who do not.